American College of Education: Academics

-American College of Education offers master's degrees, doctoral and specialist degree programs, and a bachelor's degree completion program in Healthcare Administration.
-The college also offers several graduate-level certificates, including programs in English as a Second Language and Bilingual Education, Content Area Instruction, and Virtual Instruction.
+American College of Education offers master's degrees, doctoral and specialist degree programs, and bachelor's degree completion programs specializing in education, healthcare, nursing, and business.
+The college also offers several graduate-level certificates, including programs in English as a Second Language, Bilingual Education, and Content Area Instruction.
+It receives no federal, state, or local government funding.

+As of 2025, ACE has an 84.6% graduation rate.
+Although ACE is eligible to participate in Title IV funding, the college does not participate in order to keep educational costs low.
+According to the U.S. News & World Report, ACE is one of the most affordable online college options, with tuition costs at one third the price of comparable programs.

 The college is accredited by the Higher Learning Commission (HLC).
-The Professional Education Programs (M.Ed. in Educational Leadership, M.Ed. in Curriculum and Instruction, M.Ed. in English as a Second Language and Bilingual Education, M.Ed. in Educational Technology) are also accredited by the Council for the Accreditation of Educator Preparation (CAEP).
-Nursing programs are accredited by the Commission on Collegiate Nursing Education (CCNE).
+ACE’s initial level programs, Professional Education Programs, as well as its advanced level program, are also accredited by the Council for the Accreditation of Educator Preparation (CAEP).
+Bachelor of Science in Nursing and Master’s of Science in Nursing are accredited by the Commission on Collegiate Nursing Education (CCNE).